 Level 3 requires 2-4 weeks rest.

-Come back very slowly from an injury.
-Recognize that it will generally take at least as long as the time you took off due to the injury to work back to the training level you were at prior to the injury.
+Come back slowly from an injury.
+Recognize that it will take at least as long as the time you took off due to the injury to work back to the training level you were at prior to the injury.

 Running in extreme heat poses the danger of heat exhaustion